pombreda/lepl/doc-src/debugging.rst

 matches before the top-most matcher fails completely, it is useful to know the *longest* match --- the match that consumes as much of the input as possible.

-The following code is similar to that used in the :ref:`introduction`, but fails to match the given input.
+The following code is similar to that used in :ref:`getting-started`, but fails to match the given input.
 It has been modified to print information about the longest match::